OmarKhalil401/Serverless-Notification-Sending-Application/2-SES/README.md

 The function contains two arguments: *event* and *context*.

-*Event* is the event value received by Lambda (the Input), and *context* contains information specific to the function (execution time, name, version etc.).
+*Event* is the event value received by Lambda (the Input), and *context* contains information specific to the function (execution time, name, version, etc.).
 > The context argument is of no use here, but for the more curious who want to learn more about the context argument, go to this link: https://docs.aws.amazon.com/lambda/latest/dg/python-context.html

 Within this function, the SES appropriate function for sending an email must be filled in.
 To find the function, let's have a look at the boto3 documentation for SES: https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ses.html